4 reviews

 16 KM

-Feeling rested, today you will begin your Spanish section of the way.
-This is a proud moment for any pilgrims; symbolic of the half way point of their pilgrimage from Porto, and is a popular starting point for many pilgrims who seek to undertake the final stages of the Camino de Portuguese.
-Making your way through the medieval streets you reach Tui's impressive cathedral.
-You will have time to stop and admire this famous cathedral before continuing on your way, crossing the Veiga Bridge to walk along the Valley of the River Louro, perhaps one of the most beautiful stretches of the route, before entering O Porrino, your final goal of the day.
+Waking up in Tui, today you begin the Spanish section of the Way.
+This is a proud moment for many pilgrims, having now reached the halfway point of their pilgrimage from Porto.
+In addition, Tui is a popular starting point for many pilgrims who are seeking to undertake the final stages of The Portuguese Way.
+You begin your day by winding your way through Tui's medieval streets, with time to stop and admire the famous cathedral here before continuing on your way.
+Crossing the Veiga Bridge, you will then walk along the valley of the Louro River - perhaps one of the most beautiful stretches of the route, before entering O Porrino, your final goal of the day.

 Accommodation